chabb91/xerus/README.md

 I tried to write an emulator that despite of potentially never living up to the established ones out there, I could use for playing games I would actually want to play instead of just writing one as a proof of concept and never using it after.
 The SNES has many titles that are beloved and highly playable even today and I wanted to experience them, so despite the considerable challenges, it seemed like the obvious choice.

 Why not use the C/C++?
-GO is the language I'm trying to learn and to my knowledge there is no other GO based SNES emulator.
+GO is the language I'm trying to learn and most source code is C++ already, making this a bit more unique.

 ## Building